faiqahmed02/my-profile/README.md

 ## About Me

 - 💻 **Software Developer** with experience in web development, mobile applications, and cloud computing.
-- 🎓 **Education:** Bachelor of Science in Computer Science from XYZ University.
+- 🎓 **Education:** Bachelor of Science in Computer Science from ILMA University.
-- 🌱 **Currently Learning:** Advanced concepts in AI and machine learning.
-- 🔭 **Working On:** Developing scalable microservices and contributing to open-source projects.

 ## Skills

 - **Programming Languages:** Python, JavaScript, Java, C++